Stop Being the Best-Kept Secret

 4. You Are the Solution

-Some entrepreneurs claim they specialize.
+Some accounting professionals claim they specialize.
 However, their messaging is all over the place.
-Their website and marketing materials discuss a variety of things that don’t apply to that specific population.
-It’s like they said they specialized, but didn’t really commit to that particular niche.
+Their website and marketing materials discuss a variety of things which don’t apply to that specific population.
+It’s like they said they specialized, but didn’t really commit to a particular niche.

 Well, a confused mind doesn’t buy.
 Instead those potential clients move on.
-They continue searching for a business that specifically solves their problem.
+They continue searching for an accounting firm that specifically solves their problem.

-Create a clear message which describes the realities for that niche.
+Create a clear message which describes the realities for the specific niche you serve.
 Emphasize the ideal solution you offer.
 Then teach them how you can help.

 5. Meet Exact Needs to Make Your Business a Success